Manchester House Social Services Society

 Karl (Counsellor)

 Karl enjoys forming trusted working relationships across cultural boundaries, building rapport with people of all ages and helping marginalised members of the community find their voice and express their needs.
-Karl is competent in person-centred counselling, narrative therapy and cognitive and behavioral approaches.
+Karl is competent in person-centered counselling, narrative therapy and cognitive and behavioral approaches.
 He mainly uses acceptance and commitment therapy.
 He considers it a privilege to help clients uncover, recognise, cultivate and celebrate their abilities to face daily challenges.

 Sue (Financial Mentor)

 Sue has a strong background in banking and a degree in Business Studies.
-She has been with Manchester House for almost two years and enjoys seeing the change in people as they achieve their financial goals and obtain financial freedom
+She has been with Manchester House for almost six years and enjoys seeing the change in people as they achieve their financial goals and obtain financial freedom

 Manchester House Op Shop